-(14) Subsequent Events
+(15) Subsequent Events

-In April 2008, the Company's board of directors declared a regular quarterly dividend in the amount \$0.02 per share on the Company's Class A and Class B common stock and \$2.97 per share on the Company's 4.75% convertible exchangeable preferred stock.
-The Company will pay these dividends on May 15, 2008 to the holders of record as of the close of business on May 2, 2008.
-We expect to pay approximately \$822,000 for this quarterly dividend.
+In October 2008, the Company's board of directors declared a regular quarterly dividend in the amount \$0.02 per share on the Company's Class A and Class B common stock.
+The Company will pay these dividends on November 17, 2008 to the holders of record as of the close of business on November 6, 2008.
+The Company expects to pay approximately \$770,000 for these quarterly dividends.